NathanKr/bullmq-basics/README.md

 The result is shown here
 <img src='./figs/redis-status.png'/>

+<h4>important note about redis on wsl</h4>
+if you close your WSL terminal, the Redis server running inside that WSL distribution will stop unless you've configured it to run as a background service that persists beyond terminal closure.

 <h4>env variables</h4>
 The IP address or hostname of your Redis server.
 For local development, this is often 127.0.0.1 (localhost).